 Cooking: Preheat skillet to 375 degrees Fahrenheit, grease lightly with coconut oil.
 Place protein shake in a bowl.
 For thinner pancakes, add two eggs or water.
 Next, add the pancake mix.
 Then hand mix using a spatula, fork, or wire whip until large lumps disappear.
 Now, allow the batter to set at least 10 minutes before using.
-Next, using a measuring cup to pour the batter for each pancake onto a lightly greased skillet.
+Next, use a measuring cup to pour the batter for each pancake onto a lightly greased skillet.
 Finally, cook for 90 seconds on the first side.
 Wait until you see bubbles in the batter before flipping to the other side.
 Then flip and cook the other side for 60 seconds.
-If your pancake is thicker or you poured over 1/4 cup of batter, then you will need to cook each side longer.
+If your pancake is thicker or you poured over 1/4 cup of batter, you will need to cook each side longer.

 Creating the syrup: First, take strawberries and cut them up into a measuring cup.
 Next, take 2 to 4 dates depending on how sweet you like your syrup and remove the seeds, splitting them up.
 Do not juice the seeds.
 They are hard as stones and will not juice.
 Second, place the dates and strawberries into the magic-bullet juicer and juice until they turn to liquid.

-Nutritional facts for banana protein pancakes; portion size slightly under 1 cup of banana protein pancake batter.
+Nutritional facts for banana protein pancakes; portion size slightly under 1 cup of banana protein pancake batter

 - Pancakes Mix: Carbohydrates 66g, Protein 10g, Fat 0, Calories 320